steveafrost/ruby-self-readme-v-000/README.md

   => "Sophie"
 ```

 Great, Fido now knows the name of his owner.
-Let's think about the situation in which `fido` becomes gets a new owner.
+Let's think about the situation in which `fido` gets a new owner.
 This would occur at the moment in which `fido` is adopted.

 To represent this with code, we could write an `#adopt` method like this: